larrykluger/Register-Plus-Redux/readme.txt

 = 3.7.2 =

 * Text fields may now be validated against a regular expression if entered
+* Additional fields are now visible to admin, regardless of visibility to other users
 * Fixed bug with asterisks and required fields
 * Added de_DE translation